 The following story is one I wrote, and which was originally published in the July 2014 edition of Upon Further Review, a publication of the Philadelphia Bar Association.
 Reprinted here with permission of the Philadelphia Bar Association:

 Search of Digital Information on a Cell Phone Cannot be Justified Under the Search Incident to Arrest Doctrine

 This past spring, we wrote about two companion cases argued before the Supreme Court of the United States that could settle the question of whether the search of the digital information contained in a cell phone can be justified under the search incident to arrest doctrine.
 Now, on June 25, 2014, the Supreme Court, in a settling, unanimous decision ruled that police may not, without a search warrant, search digital information on a cell phone seized from an individual who has been arrested.
 Chief Justice John Roberts authored the opinion of the Court.

 The companion cases are Riley v.
 California and United States v.
 Wurie.
-The salient facts of each of these cases were summarized in the March 2014 edition of Upon Further Review, which can be accessed by clicking [here].
+The salient facts of each of these cases were summarized in the March 2014 edition of Upon Further Review.